Nick de Bondt: International career

-De Bondt made his debut playing for the Dutch national team on 8 February 2011 playing for the Netherlands U-17 in a friendly match against Greece U-17 which ended in a 1–0 win for the Dutch.
+De Bondt made his debut playing for the Netherlands national team on 8 February 2011 playing for the Netherlands U-17 in a friendly match against Greece U-17 which ended in a 1–0 win for the Dutch.
 He helped the Netherlands U-17 qualify for the 2011 UEFA European Under-17 Football Championship in Serbia, appearing in 1 match during the qualification process of the tournament which the Dutch were able to win defeating Germany U-17 5–2 in the final.
 De Bondt appeared in every match during the tournament to help his side secure the European Championship.
 On 10 September 2012, de Bondt made his debut for the Netherlands U-19 in a friendly match against Scotland U-19 which resulted in a 2–1 victory for the Netherlands.
 He scored his first goal for the Netherlands U-19 in a 2013 UEFA European Under-19 Championship qualification match against Poland U-19 at home.
 He then followed up by scoring his second goal for Netherlands U-19 in the same match, which ended in a 3–1 win for the Netherlands.